Saudi Arabia commits War Crime by Forced Use of Prisoners in Syria Insurgency

-In September 2012 PRESS TV and AL Alam journalist Maya Naser was killed by snipers in Damascus when he reported from the scene of two bomb blasts in Damascus.
+In September 2012 PRESS TV and AL Alam journalist Maya Naser was killed by snipers in Damascus when he reported from the scene of two bomb blasts.
 According to reliable sources the snipers have been positioned two hours before the blasts.
-It is highly probable that the targetting of Maya Naser and the timing was no coincidence.
+It is highly probable that the targeting of Maya Naser and the timing was no coincidence.

-During the week prior to his assassination, Maya Naser was investigating Turkey´s forced use of prisoners.
-Naser began his investigation after it transpired that several of the killed or captured insurgents in Syria were convicts who according to their sentences should be incarcerated in Turkish prisons.
+During the week prior to his assassination, Maya Naser was investigating Turkey’s forced use of prisoners.
+Naser began his investigation after it transpired that several of the killed or captured foreign insurgents in Syria were convicts who, according to their sentences, should be incarcerated in Turkish prisons.
 (3) Naser had copies of several passports to substantiate the claim.

 The evidence provided by Maya Naser and the Saudi Arabian document warrant an investigation and prosecution of Turkey, Saudi Arabia as well as against NATO at the International Criminal Court, ICC.

-Whether any of the war crimes will be investigated or prosecuted however, is more than just uncertain.
+Whether any of these war crimes will be investigated or prosecuted, however, is more than just uncertain.
 For one it is unlikely that any of the western nations will demand an investigation or prosecution.
 For the other, both Russia and China are most likely considering the already very tense bilateral and multilateral relations between respectively Russia, China and the USA, UK and France.
-Iran which is currently chairing the Non Aligned Movement is under sustained pressure from the USA, Canada, the EU and its Gulf-Arab neighbors.
-The Tehran government is likely to think twice before it risks worsening diplomatic relations to the west.

-In other words, Turkey´s, Saudi Arabia´s and NATO´s blatant violations of the Geneva Conventions, their forced use of prisoners and state sponsored terrorism is likely not to be noticed by the ICC, which ten years after the Rome Statute has exclusively prosecuted, imprisoned and sentenced heads of state and government officials who dared to oppose US, EU and NATO hegemony.
+In other words, Turkey’s, Saudi Arabia’s and NATO’s blatant violations of the Geneva Conventions, their forced use of prisoners and their state sponsored terrorism are likely not to be noticed by the ICC, which ten years after the Rome Statute has exclusively prosecuted, imprisoned and sentenced heads of state and government officials who dared to oppose US, EU and NATO hegemony.